cicwi/acquisition-geometry-specification/README.md

 The table has *three* entries:
 - `origin`: an array of `D` floating point numbers.
 The left-most point of the volume (in each axis) in physical coordinates.
 - `lengths`: an array of `D` floating point numbers.
 The size of the volume in physical coordinates.
-- `shape`: an array of `D` integers.
-The number of discretization points for each axis.

 A valid volume definition is e.g.: